krzysztofzajaczkowski/prestashop-clean-installation/README.md

 ```

 ### After initialization, open localhost and go through the installation, up to database configuration:
-If you haven't changed default user and password, use root:root for login:password, test connection and continue.
+If you haven't changed default user and password, use root:root for login:password, test connection and continue if everything works.
 ![image][image_ref_db]

 ### When everything is installed, do some cleanup: